top of page

 • Other hot water appliances:

 Are any other hot water appliances in use at the same time?
-If so, these need to be calculated also, e.g., dishwasher, hot-water laundry, kitchen use, etc.
+If so, these need to be calculated as well, e.g., dishwasher, hot-water laundry, kitchen use, etc.

 • Geography: Where is your home?

-Consider the winter inlet water temperatures in the area to make sure there’s sufficient hot water flow on the coldest days.
+Consider the winter inlet water temperatures in the area to ensure sufficient hot water flow on the coldest days.
 The rule of thumb is:

 1) 40°F Average temperature for Sacramento in the winter months